unoplatform/uno.extensions/doc/Overview/Validation/ValidationOverview.md

 }
 ```

-The `ObservableValidator` class implements `INotifyDataErrorInfo` and provides functionality to execute validation rules on properties that have been decorated with validation attributes.
 It is also possible to define custom validation attributes by deriving from the `ValidationAttribute` class.
-More information on custom validation can be found in [this](https://nicksnettravels.builttoroam.com/custom-validation/) blog post.
+More information on custom validation can be found [here](https://nicksnettravels.builttoroam.com/custom-validation/).

-For more information, see [ObservableValidator](https://docs.microsoft.com/windows/communitytoolkit/mvvm/observablevalidator).
+For more information, see the reference documentation about [INotifyDataErrorInfo](https://learn.microsoft.com/dotnet/api/system.componentmodel.inotifydataerrorinfo) and [ObservableValidator](https://docs.microsoft.com/windows/communitytoolkit/mvvm/observablevalidator).

 # [**IValidatableObject**](#tab/validatable-object)
-Another option with a more recent history is the `IValidatableObject` interface.
-This interface is supported by the `TryValidateObject` method used internally by the default validator to execute validation rules on the entity in question.
-The `TryValidateObject` method returns a `IEnumerable<ValidationResult>` which contains elements which indicate whether the object is valid or not.
+Another option that was developed more recently is the `IValidatableObject` interface.
+Like `INotifyDataErrorInfo`, it is implemented by a class to ensure properties can be validated based on the attributes they are decorated with.
+Validator support for this interface is provided internally with the `TryValidateObject` method used by the default validator to execute validation rules on the entity in question.
+This method returns an `IEnumerable<ValidationResult>` which contains elements which indicate whether the object is valid or not.

-Unlike other implementation options, the validation behavior for `IValidatableObject` based types is defined by the `Validate` method which itself usually invokes the `TryValidateProperty` method when it's called by the default validator.
+Unlike other options, the validation behavior for `IValidatableObject` based types comes from the `Validate` method implementation where it is typical to invoke the `TryValidateProperty` method.
+The default validator is responsible for invoking this `Validate` method.

 ### Code example